Secure Edge-to-Cloud Messaging¶

 Gst-nvmsgbroker (MSGBROKER) plugin.
 The

 Gstnvmsgbroker plugin by default calls the lower-level adapter library with the appropriate protocol API’s.
-You can choose between Kafka, AMQP, Azure IoT or you can even create a custom adapter.
+You can choose between Kafka, AMQP, Azure IoT, Redis or you can even create a custom adapter.
 DeepStream 5.0 introduces a new low-level

 msgbroker library to present a unified interface for bi-directional messaging across the various protocols.
 The